ian9696/Programing-Language-Parser/README.md

 ## Programming Language Parser
-A parser with syntax-directed translation scheme implemented using Lex and Yacc.
+Parser for programming language based on syntax-directed translation scheme, implemented using Lex and Yacc.

 The parser generates Java assembly code, which can then be translated to Java bytecode by [Jasmin](http://jasmin.sourceforge.net/) and run on Java Virtual Machine.